babywhale321/squirrelmail-install-script/README.md

 2, atleast 512MB of RAM ( 256MB tends to crash )

 Tutorial:

-To tun the script please use these commands.
+To run the script please use these commands.

 1, apt install wget ( if you have it already installed then skip this step )